28 de março de 2026

 Between 2003 and 2004 he participated in OSCE missions to twelve countries, leading two of them (Republic of Korea and Japan).

-He was Ambassador of Portugal to Brazil (2005–2009).
+He served as Portuguese Ambassador to Brazil (2005–2009).

-He was Ambassador of Portugal to France (2009–2013).
+He served as Portuguese Ambassador to France (2009–2013).

 During this period he also served as: